 DAY 8: TRENTHAM & BLACKWOOD

-Trentham is a mini-but-mighty town with excellent dining options, such as Annie Smithers’ French farmhouse-style restaurant Du Fermier or the iconic Cosmopolitan Hotel.
+Trentham a mini-but-mighty town with excellent dining options, such the iconic Cosmopolitan Hotel. or the welcoming Hotel Trentham.
 A short drive away you’ll also find the newly reopened Pig and Whistle Hotel, which offers an elevated pub experience on a quiet, back country road.
 Minutes from Trentham’s town centre is Trentham Falls, Victoria’s highest single-drop waterfall.
-If there’s time on the clock for spectacular gardens, drop into Blackwood Ridge or The Garden of St Erth in the picturesque village of Blackwood, tucked in between the Wombat and Lerderderg State Parks.
+If there’s time on the clock for a spectacular garden, drop into The Garden of St Erth in the picturesque village of Blackwood, tucked in between the Wombat and Lerderderg State Park.

 A short drive from Blackwood gets you to the Western Highway, 45 minutes from Melbourne.